-A land of extremes, Death Valley is one of the hottest, driest, and lowest places on earth.
-With summer temperatures averaging well over 100 degrees and a long history of human suffering in the vast desert, the valley is aptly named.
+A land of extremes, Death Valley, is one of the hottest, driest, and lowest places on earth.
+The valley is aptly named, with summer temperatures averaging well over 100 degrees and a long history of human suffering in the vast desert.
 However, this place of eroded badlands, sand dunes, and golden hills also has a haunting sense of beauty.
 Continue reading, or see one of our many related articles.

 Sand dunes nearby Old Stovepipe Wells in Death Valley National Park, California.
 Photo by Dave Alexander.

-Long before white settlers came upon the valley, four separate groups of Native Americans inhabited these desolate lands.
-Some 9,000 years ago, the Nevares Spring People, a group of primitive hunters and seed gatherers, lived in the valley at a time when lakes still existed, the climate was mild, and the game was plentiful.
+Long before white settlers came upon the valley, four groups of Native Americans inhabited these desolate lands.
+Some 9,000 years ago, the Nevares Spring People, a group of primitive hunters and seed gatherers, lived in the valley when lakes still existed, the climate was mild, and the game was plentiful.

 The nomadic Shoshone enjoyed the valley for centuries until the first groups of emigrants began to enter the area on their way to the California goldfields.

-The first white pioneers to come to the valley was a group of California-bound emigrants who split off from a wagon train headed out of Utah in 1849.
-Sure that they could save time by cutting across the valley, the group became known as the “Lost 49’ers.”
-Lost and out of food, the group finally made their way out of the desert, giving its name when they declared “Good-bye, Death Valley.”
+The first white pioneers to come to the valley were a group of California-bound emigrants who split off from a wagon train headed out of Utah in 1849.
+Sure they could save time by cutting across the valley; the group became known as the “Lost 49ers.”
+Lost and out of food, the group finally made their way out of the desert, giving its name when they declared, “Goodbye, Death Valley.”
 During their hellish trip across, one of the miners found silver ore and would later fashion it into a gun sight.
-The ore found in the desert was quickly nicknamed the Lost Gunsight Mine, which began a mining boom that would last for more than a century.
+The ore found in the desert was nicknamed the Lost Gunsight Mine, which began a mining boom for over a century.

-From the 1880s to the turn of the century, mining was limited and sporadic in the Death Valley region, with many of the mining districts meeting with a notable lack of success.
+From the 1880s to the turn of the century, mining was limited and sporadic in the Death Valley region, with many of the mining districts’ meetings with a notable lack of success.
 This was primarily due to a lack of water and fuel, difficulties in transportation, and inefficient technology.
-However, there was one long-term profitable ore mined in the area – borax, a mineral used to make soap and other industrial compounds.
-The Harmony Borax Works became one of the earliest successful mining operations, operating from 1883 to 1888.
-The mine was famous not only for its rich borax deposits but also for the Twenty Mule Team wagons used to transport the partially refined mineral.
+However, one long-term profitable ore mined in the area was borax, a mineral used to make soap and other industrial compounds.
+The Harmony Borax Works became one of the earliest successful mining operations from 1883 to 1888.
+The mine was famous for its rich borax deposits, and the Twenty Mule Team wagons were used to transport the partially refined mineral.

-Other facilities that started out as private getaways, were later opened to the public.
+Other facilities that started as private getaways were later opened to the public.
 Most notable among these was the Death Valley Ranch, better known as Scotty’s Castle.
-This large ranch home, built in the Spanish-ranchero style, by retired millionaire businessman, Albert Johnson, became a hotel in the late 1930s.
-Largely due to the fame of an eccentric man who went by the name of Death Valley Scotty, the site soon became a tourist attraction.
+This large ranch home, built in the Spanish-ranchero style by retired millionaire businessman, Albert Johnson, became a hotel in the late 1930s.
+Mainly due to the fame of an eccentric man named Death Valley Scotty, the site soon became a tourist attraction.

-The creation of the National monument resulted in a temporary closing of the lands to prospecting and mining in February 1933.
-However, by an agreement made prior to the establishment of the monument, the valley was reopened to mining in June of the same year.
+The creation of the National Monument resulted in a temporary closing of the lands to prospecting and mining in February 1933.
+However, by an agreement made before the monument’s establishment, the valley was reopened to mining in June of the same year.
 As improvements in mining technology allowed lower grades of ore to be processed, open pit and strip mines began to scar the landscape.
-Finally, the public outcry led to greater protection for all national park and monument areas in the United States.
+Finally, the public outcry increased protection for all national parks and monument areas in the United States.

-In 1976, Congress passed the Mining in the Parks Act which closed Death Valley to the filing of new mining claims, banned open-pit mining and required the National Park Service to examine the validity of tens of thousands of pre-1976 mining claims.
-Mining was allowed to resume on a limited basis in 1980 with stricter environmental standards and today the park continues to monitor almost 150 mining claims though only one active mine continues operations.
+In 1976, Congress passed the Mining in the Parks Act, which closed Death Valley to filing new mining claims, banned open-pit mining, and required the National Park Service to examine the validity of tens of thousands of pre-1976 mining claims.
+Mining was allowed to resume on a limited basis in 1980 with stricter environmental standards.
+Today, the park continues to monitor almost 150 mining claims though only one active mine continues operations.

-In 1994, the Monument was promoted to the status of National Park and was substantially expanded as about 1.3 million acres were added, making it the largest national park in the contiguous United States.
+In 1994, the Monument was promoted to the status of a National Park.
+It was substantially expanded as about 1.3 million acres were added, making it the largest national park in the contiguous United States.

-Activities abound in the park including sightseeing personal automobiles, 4-wheel drive vehicles, bicycling, hiking, and camping.
-Park Rangers provided interpretive programs from November through April, and tours are provided at Scotty’s Castle for a fee.
+Activities in the park include sightseeing personal automobiles, 4-wheel drive vehicles, bicycling, hiking, and camping.
+Park Rangers provide interpretive programs from November through April, and tours are provided at Scotty’s Castle for a fee.

-Death Valley is also filled with a number of ghost towns including Ballarat, Leadfield, and Panamint City, in California; Rhyolite and Chloride City in Nevada, and dozens more.
+Death Valley is also filled with ghost towns, including Ballarat, Leadfield, Panamint City in California; Rhyolite and Chloride City in Nevada; and dozens more.

-The visitor center is located in the Furnace Creek resort area on California State Route 190.
+The visitor center is in the Furnace Creek resort area on California State Route 190.
 Providing displays on geology, climate, wildlife, and human history of the park, the Visitor’s Center also provides a fully staffed information desk.
-Here, is also the Furnace Creek Inn, a private first-class resort.
+Here is also the Furnace Creek Inn, a first-class private resort.

 More Information: